laurajel/Capstone_Proj/README.md

-# Capstone_Proj
+# Capstone Project
-Repo for NYCDSA Capstone Project
+Repo for NYCDSA Capstone Project on Adolescent Violence

+Using YRBSS data